-Last week I spoke with a good friend who said, “If your dad gave you everything, but he never had time for you, the things would not mean anything because there was no relationship attached to the things.”
+Last week I spoke with a good friend who said, “If your parent gave you everything, but they never had time for you, then the things would not mean anything because there was no relationship attached to the things.”
 WOW!!!
 What a powerful statement.

-Do you see how the dad was focused on the things (Content – What he wanted as results intellectually from his mind?
-I can hear the dad say, “I give my kids everything they could ever want.”)
-Can you also see that the effectiveness of the Dad’s gifts was dependent on the depth of the relationship he had with his child?
+Do you see how the parent was focused on the things (Content – What he wanted as results intellectually from his mind?)?
+I can hear the parent say, “I give my kids everything they could ever want.”
+Can you also see that the effectiveness of the parent’s gift was dependent on the depth of the relationship he had with his child?
 (This represents the Process part of the story, which speaks to the power of emotionally connecting with people to form strong relationships.)

 As can be seen above, to be good parents, leaders, employees, spouses, etc., we actually need both Process AND Content.
 We need both the How AND the What.
 It is not one OR the other.
 Deep thought, isn’t it?

-In my last blog post, I shared that there are two aspects to Process:
+I have previously shared that there are two aspects to Process:

 - How we do things.